-The HCPC has the burden of persuasion in relation to the facts alleged.
+The HCPC has to provide sufficient evidence to persuade the Panel that the facts alleged are proved the burden of persuasion in relation to the facts alleged.
 Whether those facts amount to the statutory ground and fitness to practise is impaired are matters of judgement for the Panel.
+If any of the facts alleged are proved the Panel then has to decide whether they amount to one or more of the statutory grounds.